-A few other TLUD projects emerged by 2014.
-Forced air TLUD stoves for rice husk (RH) fuel, described by Roth (2014, pp. 138 - 144), include two units in India (TERI and Agni), five units in Vietnam (Thai Binh, Olivier, 2-walled SS from Rua, the Infrared modified DD, and CCS-SPIN stove), and one in the USA (JJQuad design by Joseph James).
-The originator of TLUD-FA-RH stoves, Alexis Belonio, has several designs and is continuing his work in the Philippines with sponsorship of Carbon Neutral Commons (Canada).
+include two units in India (TERI and Agni), five units in Vietnam (Thai Binh, Olivier, 2-walled SS from Rua, the Infrared modified DD, and CCS-SPIN stove), and one in the USA (JJQuad design by Joseph James).
+The originator of TLUD-FA-RH stoves, Alexis Belonio, has several designs (see Figure 18 and bibliography entry (Belonio, 2012)) and is continuing his work in the Philippines with sponsorship of Carbon Neutral Commons of Canada (www.carbonneutralcommons.org).
 Considering the massive abundance of rice husks (or hulls), these TLUD-FA stoves are poised to make great contributions for solving cookstove issues in many rice-producing countries.

-In 2011 Christa Roth, Paul Anderson and Robert Fairchild were the innovators of the TChar style of TLUD stoves, in which the charcoal created in the TLUD top (the removable upper part) comes to rest in the lower half of the stove, which is designed for burning charcoal.
-Since then four companies have been making the TChar TLUD-ND designs: Wisdom Stoves' Malaika Jiko (Kenya), Jiko Bomba by Bjarne Laustsen (Tanzania), Betembo TChar (DR Congo) and Awamu (Uganda) (See Roth, 2014, pp. 126 - 130).
+In 2011 Christa Roth, Paul Anderson and Robert Fairchild were the innovators of the TChar style of TLUD stoves (Anderson, Roth, & Fairchild, 2011) in which the charcoal created in the TLUD top (the removable upper part) comes to rest in the lower half of the stove, which is designed for burning charcoal (Figure 33).
+Since then four companies have been making the TChar TLUD-ND designs: Wisdom Stoves' Malaika Jiko (Kenya), Jiko Bomba by Bjarne Laustsen (Tanzania), Betembo TChar (DR Congo) and Awamu (Uganda) (Roth, 2014, pp. 126-130).